 Government bonds, as the name suggests, are bonds issued by the government.
 They can be issued on the municipal, state, or federal level.
 It’s important to note that federal bonds are the safest type of government bond.

-Simply due to the fact that crises on the state or municipal level won’t really affect federal bonds.
+Simply because crises on the state or municipal level won’t affect federal bonds.
 As government bonds are backed by the credit of the US, it’s safe to say that the risk they carry is significantly low.
-Also, the rates offered by the government are more favorable than the ones offered by CDs.
+Also, the rates offered by the government are more favourable than the ones offered by CDs.

 You May Like to Read: Advanced Investment Tips